 Your experts must be a senior person who has credibility and expertise in your area.
 This is because in order for your expert to vouch for your expertise in the field of digital technology, they should be in that area too or understand that field so that they can vouch for you.
 They also need to have their own credentials, be public facing and hold a senior position.
 Google your expert.
 What will you find about them?

 5. Can you review my application before I submit?

 Yes, I often review applications before they are submitted to ensure all the criteria are fulfilled and the application is as strong as it should be.
 I also provide a 2nd eye on all the documents due to be submitted and ensure the content in the documents are consistent.
 This is because I also often review unsuccessful applications and it is a pity to see gaps which I could have prevented had I had the opportunity to review the application before they are submitted.
-My review package consists of a 121 consultation, full review as well as detailed notes and suggestions on how to make your application stronger.
-Contact me at [email protected] for a complimentary 15 minute consultation and a detailed quote.
+Check out my packages of support here.

 7. Do I need to show proof of funds in my bank account?